Chapter 5 : A Matter of Immense Confusion

-“Hey, I heard that, Black.
-You’re staying on my hate list even longer for that insult about Severus.”
-We both turned to see Lily giving Sirius her evil glare, and she continued.
-“I really don’t really understand why you guys hate him so much; he’s a perfectly nice person, and he actually has manners, unlike you and Potter.”
+“Hey, I heard that, Black."
+We both turned to see Lily giving Sirius an evil glare, and she continued.
+“I really don’t really understand why you lot hate Severus so much; he’s a perfectly nice person, and he actually has manners, unlike you and Potter.”

 “Hey, where are you going?”
 I turned, and saw that it was only Lily.